dimadesu/termux-nginx-rtmp/README.md

 # ffmpeg

-It will read what is pushed into RTMP ingest of Nginx (pull RTMP) and push SRT where you need it.
+It will read what is pushed into RTMP ingest of Nginx (pull RTMP) and push to SRT ingest.

 ## Install ffmpeg